 Dancing in solitude, and in community: It’s analogous to meditating.
 There’s something potent and important about meditating in community.
 There is a role for dancing alone.
 For some it may feel safer.
 There’s an electric energy felt when we dance with others, we find how inherently connected we are with each other.
 In the OR, Deborah was shocked that they were all dancing, that those who didn’t know her prior would honor her healing with participation.
 There’s a woman from the OR whom she dances directly with at one point; they spoke of this experience afterwards and Deborah learned that, “it wasn’t just my healing, that it was healing for both of us.”

 Comparing the birth and death processes: Deborah has bore witness to both birth and death.
 She finds overall that births are much louder, but the emotional charge is very similar.
-It’s a similar energy of finding the path of least resistance, a place where there can be no efforting.
+"For the person who is being born, the fetus, becoming a baby, and for the person dying, it's actually very similar energy in terms of finding that path of least resistance, surrendering into the experience.
+There is no efforting."
 “My role feels very similar [...]
 I’m there to witness, help the passage be as safe and as easeful as possible.”
 Deborah notes that it’s within these transition moments that the body knows what to do.